On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Proofs

-\begin{proof}[Proof of Theorem \ref{C:Jagged}] We start by finding a weakly admissible $\ft$ by a more constructive method than that used in the proof of Corollary \ref{C:WAF} (the method here is closer to the original proof of \cite{chatterjee2014new}).
-Then, we prove \eqref{Eq:admsta} for this choice of $f^*$.
+We start by finding a weakly admissible $\ft$ by a more constructive method than that used in the proof of Corollary \ref{C:A} (the method here is closer to the original proof of \cite{chatterjee2014new}).
+Then, we ove \eqref{Eq:admsta} for this choice of $\ft$.